Last updated on August 18th, 2023 by Editorial Staff

-The national emblem Coat of Arms of Bahrain consists of a shield representing the country flag’s design, which is surrounded by the national colors; red that reflects Bahraini values and white that represents peace.
+The Gules, a chief dancetty of five Argent consists of a shield representing the country flag’s design, which is surrounded by national colors; red which reflects Bahraini values, and white which represents peace.

-As Arabian Oryx is known for its strength and beauty, it’s thus considered the national animal.
-People of Bahrain love the Bulbul, the national bird, for its beautiful singing and energetic nature.
+As Arabian oryx is known for its strength and beauty, it’s thus considered the national animal.
+The people of Bahrain love the Bulbul, the national bird, for its beautiful singing and energetic nature.

 |Official name(s)||Kingdom of Bahrain|

 |Regional location||Middle East, an archipelago in the Persian Gulf, east of Saudi Arabia|

 |Climate||Arid; mild, pleasant winters; very hot, humid summers|

 |Terrain||Mostly low desert plain rising gently to a low central escarpment|

 |Ethnicity||Arab, Somalis, Asians|

 |Total area||760 km² (290 sq mi)|

 The National animal of Bahrain is Arabian oryx